Aamjiwnaang First Nation

 Public Safety Canada

-CAER connects to Public Safety Canada through the government representatives on the CAER Board.
+BASES connects to Public Safety Canada through the government representatives on the BASES Emergency Preparedness Committees.
 This organization, through the Emergency Management Act, recognizes the roles that all stakeholders play in Canada’s emergency management system.
 It sets out the leadership role and responsibilities of the Minister of Public Safety and Emergency Preparedness, including coordinating emergency management activities among government institutions and in cooperation with provinces.
 An Emergency Management Framework for Canada was revised and approved by Federal, Provincial, and Territorial Ministers in 2017.
 The Framework establishes a common approach for a range of collaborative emergency management initiatives in support of safe and resilient communities.

 City of Port Huron